 Requires contractor and subcontractor to pay laborers, workers and mechanics employed on public works projects, no less than the general prevailing rate of wages (consisting of hourly cash wages plus fringe benefits) for work of similar character in the locality where the work is performed.

 Violators must pay workers the difference between the wage paid and the prevailing wage, and are subject to penalties and punitive damages.
 A contractor or subcontractor found to have violated the Act on two occasions in a five year period may this be barred from public works projects for four years.
 Contractors are required to post prevailing wage rates at job sites.

 Prevailing Wage Certification: (618) 993-7271

 The 2015 prevailing wage rates are still in effect until the Department publishes the 2016 rates.
-The Department is in the process of determining 2016 rates and expects to have them published by late August.
+The Department is in the process of determining 2016 rates.
 July 15 remains the statutory deadline for local governments to provide copies of their rates to the Department, but it is not the deadline for the Department to publish its new rates.